 What makes a city worth living in?
 How do people want to live in metropolises that are getting increasingly larger and more complex?
 Already more than half the world's population lives in cities.
 By 2050 it is expected to be seven out of ten billion people.
 But space is limited – making it worth living in nevertheless is our greatest task in the 21st century.
 And so plans for this are being drawn up around the world.
 They make it clear that a hitherto neglected dimension is increasingly coming to the fore: the underground.

 While in the EU and the U.S. about 2.6 percent of national income has been spent on infrastructure since 1992, in China the average is 8.5 percent a year – and this can be seen in many places.
 The Chinese megacities are connected by modern, efficient high-speed rail systems.
 Shanghai and Beijing have the world's largest subway networks (total length of around 650 and 600 kilometers, respectively ).
-The southern Chinese metropolis of Shenzhen plans to expand its metro network from around 300 to 1000 kilometers by 2025.
+The southern Chinese metropolis of Shenzhen plans to expand its metro network from around 300 to more than 1000 kilometers by 2030.
 Even medium-sized cities rely on metros and trams because the existing road network can no longer cope with the increasing traffic.

 Since its founding in 1965 as a city-state, Singapore has built a model infrastructure.
 Green skyscrapers and futuristic parks already make the city look like something from the future.
 Equally forward-looking: the public transport system.
 The dense and high frequency metro system, the Mass Rapid Transit (MRT), is regarded as one of the most inexpensive in the world.
 To remain optimally prepared for the chronic lack of space, Singapore has developed an “Underground Master Plan”: in the quest for usable space, the city is growing upward, into the sea and also into the depths.
 There are already 100 kilometers of subway lines and 17 kilometers of roads running underground.
 Pedestrians are protected from the weather on underground walkways and in shopping malls.
 The city has even relocated an ammunition depot and a petrochemical store underground.